-2021 2020
+2021 2021 2020

-(unaudited) (unaudited)
+unaudited) (unaudited)

-Pro forma Revenue \$3,699,227 \$3,966,809
+Pro forma Revenue \$ 3,699,227 \$ 3,966,809

-Pro forma Net Income including noncontrolling
+Pro forma Net Income including noncontrolling interests 93.592 108.008

-interests 93,592 108,008

 The unaudited pro forma supplemental information is based on estimates and assumptions which the Company believes are reasonable and reflects the pro forma impact of additional amortization related to the fair value of acquired intangible assets, and the pro forma impact of reflecting acquisition costs, which consisted of legal, advisory and due diligence fees and expenses.
 This supplemental pro forma information has been prepared for comparative purposes and does not purport to be indicative of what would have occurred had the acquisition been consummated during the periods for which pro forma information is presented.
+From the year ended December 31, 2021 the results of the acquisition have been included in full year results.